-Dr. William E. Scheuerman, President United University Professions 159 Wolf Road Albany, New York 12205
+Dr. William E. Scheuerman, President United University Professions 159 Wolf Road Albany, New York 12205 to establish procedures for review.

 During the course of negotiations, issues were raised by UUP that were of such significant concern that review at the Executive level is required.